ZeinBarhoum/Underwater-Glider/README.md

 Zein Alabedeen Barhoum: zein.barhoum799@gmail.com Rahaf Alshaowa: rahafalshaowa98@gmail.com

 Note: this project was conducted to fulfill the requirements of Bachelor's degree in mechatronics engineering.
-And based on the implementation, report and presentation, a grade with honor of 96% were awarded to the authors of this project.
+And based on the implementation, report and presentation, a grade with honor of 96% was awarded to the authors of this project.